wavefrontHQ/docs/pages/doc/derived_metrics.md

 <div markdown="span" class="alert alert-info">You must have [Derived Metrics Management permissions](permissions_overview.html) to create and manage derived metrics.</div>

+Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.

 ## Use Cases

 Our customers have asked us to be able to register and ingest a query so they can have instantly available metrics (derived metrics).
 Here are some use cases.